Reusable Components with Tailwind CSS and Traditional CSS: Comparison and Best Practices

 Styles:

-But now, let's look at this same example in a more reusable way.
+But now, let's see this same example in a more reusable way.
 What do I mean by this?
-So that the same code can be used in several parts of the page without the need to duplicate it.
+That the same code can be used in several parts of the page without needing to duplicate it.
 For this case, we will implement the example using CSS together with React.

-The image carousel with thumbnails allows you to display a main image and navigate through related images using thumbnails.
-It's ideal for product galleries, portfolios and visual presentations.
-Next, we'll explore how to create this component using Tailwind CSS and Traditional CSS.
+The image carousel with thumbnails allows displaying a main image and navigating through related ones via thumbnails.
+It is ideal for product galleries, portfolios, and visual presentations.
+Next, we will explore how to create this component using Tailwind CSS and traditional CSS.

 Tailwind: